shabeer-syed/acesinehrs/_pages/starterguide.md

 }
 ```
 ### Restructuring the data

 * *Restructuring data files and fields*.
 Now, we need to restructure all files and data fields (variables) into a consistent "long format", and rename variable into consistent names.
-The consitent structure ensures we can easily bind all files into one combined file later.
+The consistent structure ensures we can easily bind all files into one combined file later.
 For example, the ONS mortality and HES-APC databases are provided by CPRD in wide format and needs restructuring.
 * Drop any irrelevant data fields/variables to reduce file size. e.g. In the CPRD clinical file, the vairables *"constype, sysdate, data8"* can easily be omitted, as they are rarely used for the ACEs.
 * Make sure to add an extra variable to each data file to label the original data source (HES, CPRD clinical) before saving it.